May I cancel or refund my order?

 What are conservation grade species?

 You may notice that the plants from our sale look different than ones you find at retail stores.
-This is because they are conservation-grade plants.
-They come as bareroot stock, small container stock, or plugs.
+This is because they are conservation grade plants.
+They come as bare root stock, small container stock, or plugs.
 Conservation grade stock is based on survivability not looks.
 In general, we expect plants to have a 75% survival rate.
 Due to expected mortality, we sell our plants in bundles of five.

 To assist our customers, we have started taking pictures of the plants we receive and updating our plant photos.
-Check the plant pictures when ordering to see examples of what each conservation-grade species will look like when picking them up at our plant sale.
+Check the plant pictures when ordering to see examples of what each conservation grade species will look like when picking them up at our plant sale.

-What happens to any unsold or unpicked-up plants?
+What happens to any unsold or unpicked up plants?

 We will make every effort to call you towards the end of the day of the plant sale.
 If we are not able to contact you we will donate all the remaining plants to the CASEE center students.
 They then use them on restoration plantings around the school or pot them and sell them later at their plant sale fundraiser.
 The CASEE center donates their space to us every year to use for the plant sale; this is a way we can support them and say thank you.